 Other additions included the Laugh Factory, a branch of the famous LA based comedy club, and the Mob Attraction, an interactive museum exploring the history of the mafia in Vegas and beyond.
 The latter lasted about a year and then shut down under questionable circumstances and lawsuits.
 Several of the new restaurants, the nightclub, at least two shows (a Gladys Knight residency and a new edition of the ABBA musical “Mamma Mia) also failed and the hotel, while certainly nicer than it had been, still struggled to find an audience.

-The Tropicana was purchased by Penn National Gaming for $360 million it was announced on April 29th.
-The company is not terribly well known in Vegas – its only other property is the M Resort on the south side of town – but it is one of the biggest gaming companies in the United States with more than two dozen casinos and race tracks in Pennsylvania, Illinois, Mississippi, Missouri, Indiana, Iowa, Ohio, Kansas, West Virginia, Maine, New Mexico, New Jersey, Texas, Florida, and Canada.
+In 2015, The Tropicana was purchased by Penn National Gaming for $360 million.
+The company was not terribly well known in Vegas – its only other property is the M Resort on the south side of town – but it was one of the biggest gaming companies in the United States with more than two dozen casinos and race tracks in Pennsylvania, Illinois, Mississippi, Missouri, Indiana, Iowa, Ohio, Kansas, West Virginia, Maine, New Mexico, New Jersey, Texas, Florida, and Canada.
 Most of them operate under the Hollywood Casino brand but they also run the Argosy and Boomtown chains.

 The company never really did anything major with the property, although they invested several million in minor renovations and added some new dining options including a restaurant from celeb chef Robert Irvine.

 The hotel closed along with all of the others in Vegas in March of 2020 due to the coronavirus pandemic.
 It remained shuttered longer than most of its neighbors, not setting a reopening date until September of 2020.

 In July of 2020 it was announced that Penn National had put the hotel up for sale.